Welcome to SEDA Equine

 Sessions often include

 Learning to read/interpret horses body language - Encourages 'self' and 'other' awareness.
 When working with horses we have learn to use our bodies and our intentions to communicate with them.
-Also can help us to appreciate the different ways people communicate.
+Also, can help us to appreciate the different ways people communicate.

 Learning how to groom, feed and carry out some fundamentals in caring for the horses - Might help us to look after our own needs better, and also to the needs of others.
 Developing our capacity to take responsibility and make informed decisions.

 Learning how horses see the world - gives us some understanding of different perspectives of life - how we perceive things informs our behaviors.
-This can help us to be more understanding of ourselves, and also of the views, opinions and behaviours of others, that might differ to our own.
+This can help us to be more understanding of ourselves, and of the views, opinions and behaviours of others, that might differ to our own.

 Learning some of the basic techniques of equine massage and 'horse rehabilitation bodywork' - can help us to understand how we hold tensions in our own bodies.
-Also how our postures and our ways of moving can affect our own mindsets, attitudes and quite often our emotional state.
+Also, how our postures and our ways of moving can affect our own mindsets, attitudes and quite often our emotional state.

 Learning some basic online groundwork techniques - Can help us to understand how our intentions and our internal emotional states speak into situations; In-order to direct the horses to move in a certain direction we have to make internal changes in-order to regulate our own emotions and to communicate our intentions clearly.